 Eos Energy Hits Record Q3 Revenue Despite Wider Losses

 In a surprising twist, Eos Energy Enterprises, the US-based energy storage solutions provider, just posted its highest-ever quarterly revenue—$30.51 million in Q3 2025.
 That’s a jaw-dropping 3,500% surge from the measly $854,000 they reported last year.
-But here’s the catch: analysts were betting on $39.54 million.
-So, what’s really going on?
+However, the company’s wider losses have raised concerns among investors.

 Supply chain woes?
 Rising lithium costs?
 Or maybe just overly optimistic Wall Street forecasts?
 Eos hasn’t spelled it out yet, but industry watchers are connecting the dots.
 If you’ve followed Tesla’s battery division or Fluence’s quarterly rollercoaster, this script feels familiar.